Top Features to Look for in a Walk-In Cooler/Freezer Combo in 2026

 These combos feature dual temperature zones, each managed by its own thermostat.
 Some advanced models let you control both zones from a single digital panel—or even remotely through an app.

-Settings vary depending on what you’re storing, so you get precise control for perishable items and frozen goods alike.
+Settings vary based on what you’re storing.
+This gives you precise control for both perishable items and frozen goods.

 High-Quality Insulation for Energy Efficiency

-Insulation is key to maintaining temperatures and saving on energy.
-Combo units typically have a high R-value (25–32) thanks to thick panels of extruded polystyrene or rigid polyurethane foam.
+Insulation plays a key role in maintaining temperature and reducing energy use.
+Combo units typically offer a high R-value of 25–32.
+This comes from thick panels made of extruded polystyrene or rigid polyurethane foam.

-Polystyrene retains about 75% of its R-value over 5 years
+- Polystyrene retains around 75% of its R-value after five years.

-Polyurethane is versatile and reliable for walk-in construction
+- Polyurethane is versatile and dependable for walk-in construction.

 Customizable Storage